 Night markets are more than a shopping destination.
 They are an entire cultural experience that reveals much of the city’s hidden and traditional character.
 As the sun sets, thousands of stalls open to sell everything from pets to DIY tools and paper fans.

 Markets run from 6pm to around 10.30pm.
-While some markets operate in the streets, others make use of built open areas.
+While some markets operate in the streets, others make use of covered open areas.
+The most popular markets are Shilin Night Market, which has been open since 1899, and the Raohe Street Night Market.

 Nightlife in Taipei

-Karaoke isn't just a source of entertainment in Taipei, but is a way of life.
+Karaoke isn't just a source of entertainment in Taipei but is a way of life.
 Casually referred to as KTV, it's popular for birthday celebrations, staff functions and weekend entertainment.
-Entire buildings are dedicated to karaoke with multiple floors of rooms that can be rented by the hour.
+Entire buildings are dedicated to karaoke, with multiple floors of rooms that can be rented by the hour.
 Food and beer are usually sold on the premises, and many establishments are open 24 hours a day.

 Eating out in Taipei